 Since pita chips can burn easily, it’s a good idea to start checking your first batch early to get an idea of how long your particular brand of pita will take to crisp.
-I’ve had single-layer chips take as little as 6 minutes at 400 degrees F, and thicker chips as much as 15 minutes.
+I’ve had single-layer chips take as little as 6 minutes at 375 degrees F, and thick chips as much as 15-20 minutes.

 When the chips are ready, they should be golden brown and largely crisped.
 If they are still a bit soft in areas, this is ok.
 They will continue to crisp as they cool on wire racks.
 Once cooled, they’ll last for a couple of days in an airtight container at room temperature (if you don’t eat them all first!).

 - Preheat oven to 375 degrees F. Line a large baking sheet with parchment.